Jude Bargwanna

-Jude Bargwanna is an Australian motorsports racing driver currently racing Touring Car Masters.
+Jude James Bargwanna is an Australian motorsports racing driver currently racing Touring Car Masters.
 Jude was born on the 21st of November 2004 at St George Hospital, Sydney.
 Jude is son of Scott Bargwanna nephew of Jason Bargwanna (Bathurst 1000 winner) and grandson of Alf Bargwanna.

 Junior career

-Jude Bargwanna started in karts as a boy finishing second in the NSW Karting Championship KA4 Jnr class and KA3 Snr class.
+Bargwanna started in karts as a boy finishing second in the NSW Karting Championship KA4 Jnr class and KA3 Snr class.

-In 2020 he moved into Formula Ford driving a Spectrum to finish third in the New South Wales Formula Ford Championship in 2021 and 2022, Jude campaigned in the New South Wales ,Victorian and Australian Formula Ford Championship securing a few pole positions, race wins/ podiums and fastest laps.
+In 2020, Bargwanna moved into Formula Ford driving a Spectrum to finish third in the New South Wales Formula Ford Championship in 2021 and 2022.
+He also campaigned in the New South Wales, Victorian and Australian Formula Ford Championship securing a few pole positions, race wins/ podiums and fastest laps.

 S5000

 Bargwanna had his first taste of the S5000 at the Goldcoast 500 in 2023 alongside the V8 Supercars for the first round of the 2023 S5000 Tasman Series running in the top five.
-He then ran the 2nd rnd of the 2023 S5000 Tasman Series running in the top 10. his best finish for the season was 5th and first in rookies.
+He then ran the second round of the 2023 S5000 Tasman Series running in the top-ten. his best finish for the season was fifth and first in rookies.

 V8 touring cars

-Jude had his first season in a Supercar aboard Anderson Motorsports FG Falcon where he dominated most of the year.
-Jude wrapped up his first Australian Championship in 2023.
+Bargwanna had his first season in a Supercar aboard Anderson Motorsports FG Falcon where he dominated most of the year.
+He wrapped up his first Australian Championship in 2023.

 TCR Australia

-Jude made his TCR Australia debut at Phillip Island in 2024.
+Bargwanna made his TCR Australia debut at Phillip Island in 2024.

 Touring Car Masters

-Jude is currently competing in the 2025 Australian Touring Car Masters Series aboard the famous Carlton Zero VB Commodore owned by the Duggan Family.
+Bargwanna is currently competing in the 2025 Australian Touring Car Masters Series aboard the famous Carlton Zero VB Commodore owned by the Duggan Family.